 “What are you going to play?”

-When I announce a new show, sometimes people ask me in the comments or in private messages: “What are you going to play?”
+When I announce a new show, people sometimes ask me in the comments or private messages: “What are you going to play?”
 It’s an understandable question, considering the musical diversity of my DJ sets, mixes and podcasts, with tempos ranging from 120 to 150 BPM!

 Short answer – I don’t know :-)

-I don’t plan exactly which tracks and in what order I’m going to play, but usually go with the flow instead.
-I’ve talked a little bit about this before, for example in the post “How I organize my DJ playlists”.
+I don’t plan exactly which tracks and in what order I play, but I usually go with the flow instead.
+I’ve talked a little bit about this before, for example, in the post “How I organize my DJ playlists”.

-Typicaly there’s a lot more tracks on that wishlist than I need for a set.
-For example, I can put a hundred tracks on a playlist, even though I really only need about thirty tracks for a two-hour set.
+Typically, there are many more tracks on that wishlist than I need for a set.
+For example, I can put a hundred tracks on a playlist, even though I only need about thirty tracks for a two-hour set.
 There were times when I played almost the entire set from my wishlist.
-And there were times when I played almost nothing from it, and that’s okay.
+And sometimes I played almost nothing from it, and that’s okay.

-The key here is that it’s not a plan, but rather something like “it would be nice to drop some of these tracks”.
-Just my own feeling and educated guess, given the lineup, place, time.
+The key here is that it’s not a plan but rather something like “it would be nice to drop some of these tracks”.
+Just my own feeling and educated guess, given the lineup, place, and time.